-Sue Agar from the Pre-Retirement Association of Greater Manchester has some advice on how to prepare for retirement and says planning should start as early as school.
+Sue Agar from the Pre-Retirement Association of Greater Manchester has some advice on how to prepare for your retirement and says planning should start as early as school.

 Employees should have regular financial MOTs throughout their working lives, according to a pre-retirement expert.